alecshelembe/investec-developer-project-repo/README.md

 I built this at an Investec Developer Event

-The project by default connects to the sandbox you can change this in you env file
+The project by default connects to the sandbox you can change these credentials in your env file

 ![alt text](image-1.png)
 ![alt text](image-2.png)